 Larger insurance policies

 The insurance policies of truck drivers are almost fifty times more than car accident policies.
-Every year, truck insurance policies value over millions.
+Every year, truck insurance policies are valued at millions.
 So, you can understand why the defense lawyer will want to prove that they were not responsible for the accident.
-The lawyers will get in touch with experienced insurance adjusters to employ various strategies like offering a significant payout so that they can extract a bigger amount from the insurance company.
-That is why it is always wise to have an experienced lawyer who can walk you through the entire process.
+Our Houston truck wreck lawyer will get in touch with insurance adjusters to employ various strategies to extract a bigger amount from the insurance company.
+That is why it is always wise to have an experienced Houston truck wreck lawyer who can walk you through the entire process.

 Increased property damage

 As you can see, the size and weight of commercial freight trucks are more than regular vehicles.
-So, there are high chances that the surrounding properties will also get affected when there is a crash involving these cars.
+So, there is a high chance that the surrounding properties will also be affected when there is a crash involving these cars.